Crashprn/CS_5060/Midterm/README.md

 # Problem 1

-For this problem I used the vanilla stopping rule of forming an expectation from 0 to stop number and then stopping the search when the current number exceeded the expectation.
+For this problem I used the vanilla stopping rule of forming an expectation from 0 to the stop number and then stopping the search when the current number exceeded the expectation.
 The slight twist I added was the addition of what I call a 'buffer' which contains 5 candidates.
 Using this buffer I can control where the candidate that exceeded the expectation is.
 For example, (1, 2, Choice, 4, 5) means that the algorithm looked 2 additional candidates more than the candidate that exceeded the expectation.

 ## Run the Code